 Georgia DNR is working with NOAA Fisheries to collect data on harvest, discards, and fishing effort during the red snapper recreational mini-season.
 We are also partnering with the South Atlantic Red Snapper Research Program once again this year to provide fin clips and corresponding ages for each fish.
-Recreational anglers will be allowed to harvest red snapper in federal waters of the South Atlantic during the weekend of July 14-15, 2023.
+Recreational anglers will be allowed to harvest red snapper in federal waters of the South Atlantic on Friday, July 12, 2024.

 Each recreational angler is allowed one red snapper per per per day with no size restriction.